padmarajnidagundi/padmarajnidagundi/README.md

  - I’m currently working on JavaScript, TypeScript and Java test automation focused projects in my free time
  - I’m currently advancing my skills in AI-driven testing
- - I’m looking to collaborate with an AI-driven software testing professional
+ - I’m looking to collaborate with an AI-driven software testing and developer professional
  - How to reach me: padmaraj.nidagundi at gmail.com

 Experience I am a results-oriented AI-driven software testing professional with strong leadership and project management expertise.
 I specialize in delivering high-quality outcomes by aligning testing strategy with business goals, driving efficiency, and proactively resolving issues.